| Items | Firefighting | Stablising | Preventing | Optimising | Excellence |

 • Reports and source data are often duplicated.

-• These requirements are linked to the AM Scorecard of selected KPIs.
+| Information requirements are based on a formal needs analysis: • These requirements are linked to the AM Scorecard of selected KPIs.

 • Input data and sources are defined.